 Abstracts have a 500 word limit, excluding references, figures, and figure captions.
-Abstract submissions are unblinded and can be submitted in any format, and may contain content that has been published within the last 12 months.
+Abstracts should be submitted in PDF format.
+Abstract submissions are unblinded, and may contain content that has been published within the last 12 months.
 Abstracts will be selected for poster and oral presentations by the Program Committee.

 How to Submit: